Trade directory · Rochester metro · New York

 Licensing Requirements

-New York requires electricians to hold a state license.
-Must complete 576 hours of classroom instruction or 4-year apprenticeship, pass written and practical exams.
-Master electrician license requires additional 2 years experience and separate exam.
+New York requires electricians to hold a state license through the Department of Labor.
+Journeyman Electrician license requires 4 years apprenticeship (8,000 hours) or equivalent experience, plus passing state examination.
+Master Electrician requires additional 2 years experience as journeyman plus master's exam.
 Licenses renewed every 3 years with 24 hours continuing education.

 §2